If you build it, will they come?

 Proper research and analysis can help answer some of these key questions for both new and existing programs.

-Recently, Academica Group worked with a small Ontario university with over 9,000 undergraduates to perform studies of this type for 20 different programs, both proposed and new, ranging from Adult Education to Nutritional Science.
+Recently, Academica Group worked with an Ontario university with over 9,000 undergraduates to perform studies of this type for 20 different programs.
 When the results came back, the school modified some of its existing programs, decided not to push ahead with others, and fine-tuned some of its new offerings to better serve their students' career prospects.

 #2 Has someone else beaten you to it?